wayneteams/forms/README.md

 26 Nov: Seems like it is not going forward, let's see 13 Dec: Last few days left on the counter
-16 Dec: Today at anout 6pm, the subscription got renewed and it is a plesant news
+16 Dec: Today at anout 6pm, the subscription got renewed and it is a plesant news 04 Jan: Today is first week of year, yesterday went to do hair with pleasant results